Markestine/TRACKPOSON/README.md

 --------------------
 Files input
-- Paired-end data from resequencing genome\n
+- Paired-end data from resequencing genome
 Noted : the name of fast files will be like this $file_1.fq & $file_2.fq

-- bowtie2 index for your TE reference sequence bowtie2-build $fa $name_index
+- bowtie2 index for your TE reference sequence
+bowtie2-build $fa $name_index

--  blast+ database from the reference genome makeblastdb -in $ref.fa -dbtype nucl -title $db_title
+-  blast+ database from the reference genome
+makeblastdb -in $ref.fa -dbtype nucl -title $db_title

-- 10kb windows bed file from the reference genome bedtools make windows -g $genome_file -w 10000 >  $genome_ref_10kbwindows.bed
+- 10kb windows bed file from the reference genome
+bedtools make windows -g $genome_file -w 10000 >  $genome_ref_10kbwindows.bed

-The genome file should tab delimited and structured as follows:
+The genome_file should tab delimited and structured as follows:
 <chromName><TAB><chromSize>
-For example, Human (hg19):
+For example :
-chr1    249250621
+Chr1    249250621
-chr2    243199373
+Chr2    243199373

-Change the path for your own files in TRACKPOSON.sh and after run TRACKPOSON (./TRACKPOSON.sh)
+Change the path for your own files in TRACKPOSON.sh
+and after run TRACKPOSON (./TRACKPOSON.sh)